NannyML/nannyml/docs/how_it_works/univariate_drift_comparison.rst

 Choosing Univariate Drift Detection Methods
 ===========================================

-The data experiments on this page show how the Univariate Drift Detection methods available in NannyML respond to data distribution shifts of chosen type and magnitude.
-The main purpose is to build intuition and help select the right method given the type (categorical vs. continuous) and distribution of the variable that we want to monitor.
-Some of the distribution shifts introduced are extreme and thus not very likely to happen in real-life scenarios.
-But again - we are trying to build an intuition here, and part of it is - for example -  to show how big of a shift needs to happen to see a selected distance metric reaching its upper limit.
-In all the experiments described below, we compare two samples of data - one of which we call a **reference** sample and the other an **analysis** sample.

 .. list-table:: At a glance comparison of different methods
    :widths: 20 10 10 20 40
    :header-rows: 1